Should You Refinance an FHA Loan to a VA Loan?

 With most lenders, having full entitlement allows you to purchase a home with zero money down or convert an FHA loan to a VA loan.

-The problem is that once you’ve taken out a loan using your full entitlement, you can’t get it back until you sell the home and pay off the loan, or have your mortgage assumed by an eligible service member or veteran.
+Once you’ve taken out a loan using your full entitlement, however, you can’t get it back until you sell the home and pay off the loan, or have your mortgage assumed by an eligible service member or veteran.
+Simply paying off the loan or refinancing to a conventional loan does not restore your entitlement.

 Is It Worth Refinancing My FHA Loan to a VA Loan?